german9210/german9210/README.md

 ## Hi there!
 I'm German Condori 👋

 I'm a Software Engineer and I've worked on IT since 2016.
-I'm currently working at [MercadoPago](https://www.mercadopago.com.ar/) as Fullstack JS developer where my job is focused in developing, deploying and monitoring features in Node and React apps to improve our product and user experience.
+I'm currently working at [DevLights](https://devlights.com/en) as Sr Fullstack JS Engineer where my job is focused in developing, deploying and monitoring features in Node and React apps to create products for our clients.

 #### My experience 🧑‍💻
+- Sr Software Engineer at *DevLights* (December 2023 - Present)

-- Software Development Engineer at *Mercado Libre* (April 2021 - Present)
+- Software Development Engineer at *Mercado Libre* (April 2021 - November 2023)

 - Adjunct Assistant Professor at *Digital House* (August 2020 - March 2021)